Masalane/Personal-website/README.md

          Node.js is selected because it is an open source tool.
 Open source tools/softwares are supported by a large open source community resulting in highly maintained and efficient software products.

     2. Source control - Git
-        Allows one to track code changes and allows reverts where neccessary.
+        Allows one to track code changes and allows reverts to a specific version where neccessary.
 It is good for collaboration in projects of any scale.

     3. CI/CD server - Travis CI